-- (1) If the Accounting Officers is unable to perform the functions of the post for a period of fourteen days or less, those functions must be performed by another official designated in writing by the Accounting Officer. - (2) If the post of Accounting Officer is vacant, or if the Accounting Officer is unable to perform the functions of the post for a period of more than 14 days, those functions must be performed by another official designated in writing by the Executive Authority.
+If the post of Accounting Officer is vacant, or if the Accounting Officer is unable to perform the functions of the post, those functions must be performed by another official designated in writing by the Executive Authority.

 9. Delegation of authority and duties by Accounting Officer